 Welcome to Hale's Australian Labradoodles.
-Here you will general information on the Australian Labradoodle breed including: size, coat and coat types and breed history.
+Here you will find general information on the Australian Labradoodle breed including: size, coat and coat types.

 The Australian Labradoodle breed dates back to the 1980's and was initiated by Wally Conran of Royal Guide Dogs located in Victoria Australia.
 The intent was to create a breed that was allergy and asthma friendly with the temperament of a service dog.
 This journey was inspired by a vision impaired woman in Hawaii needed a Guide Dog which wouldn't aggravate her husband's allergies.
 Of the 31 Labradoodles bred at Royal Guide Dogs, a staggering 29 made it through as Guide Dogs... an accolade of paralleled proportion for this "new breed' of Guide Dog.

-The "Standard" Labradoodle: over 22" at the highest point of the shoulders
+The "Standard" Australian Labradoodle: over 22" at the highest point of the shoulders

 All three Labradoodle sizes should be of equal appearance, temperament and confirmation.